-Procurement professionals constantly look for ways to cut costs and raise the bottom line.
-Whether it’s following discussions on business social media sites such as LinkedIn, discussing business pains and best practices at conferences, or brainstorming for out-of-the-box ideas, the process is never-ending.
-In fact, according to one study, the changes required in the next decade must be revolutionary compared to today’s procurement practices.
+Procurement professionals are constantly looking for ways to cut costs and raise the bottom line.
+Whether it’s following detailed discussions on business social media sites such as LinkedIn, discussing business pains and best practices at conferences, or simply brainstorming for out-of-the-box ideas, the process is never-ending.
+In fact, according to one recent study, the changes required in the next decade will need to be almost revolutionary compared to today’s procurement practices.

 No business can afford to manage its money inefficiently.
 While procurement and e-procurement strategies have been around for more than 20 years, companies today are faced with a new set of challenges in a continuously—and rapidly—evolving world.
-Political instability, natural disasters, tough market conditions, business risks, strict financial regiments, contract globalization, demanding work environments with limited resources—the list goes on.
-Add to that the implementation of new business strategies and their annual review for efficiency and performance, the alignment of new processes and solutions for effective spend management, and realigning supplier contracts for added gain—the CPO’s responsibilities are endless.
+Political instability, natural disasters, tough market conditions, business risks, strict financial regiments, contract globalization, demanding work environments with limited resources—the list goes on and on.
+Add to that the implementation of new business strategies and their annual review for maximum efficiency and performance, the alignment of new processes and solutions for effective spend management, and even realigning supplier contracts for added gain—the chief procurement officer's (CPO’s) responsibilities are endless.

 But today, procurement is at a new level.
 Most companies using today’s sourcing and procurement functions are not struggling with what to do or even how to do it.
 The next evolution of spend management will go beyond traditional procurement or purchasing—and definitely beyond that of sourcing—to drive further value to business lines.
 In fact, according to the Aberdeen Group’s “The CPO’s Agenda for 2012 … and Beyond” study, “people management [has] trumped spend management on the priority scale” of organizations.